dmbarbour/glas/docs/GlintLang.md

-# Glas Configuration Language
+# Glas Inheritable Initialization, Integration, and Configuration Language

-The glas configuration language, preferred file extension ".g0", has limited support for computation and ample support for modular composition and extension.

-The glas configuration is responsible for defining the global module namespace.
-Thus, configuration imports are instead based around reference to the local filesystem or remote DVCS repositories.
+After some discussion, I've decided to call this language 'glint', which hints at 'glas integration' or 'glas initialization'.
+Proposed file extension is ".gin".

+Notable features:

+* *Imports and inheritance.* The configuration file can import other files from the local filesystem, remote DVCS repositories, or HTTP.
+Some definitions are subject to overrides, influencing computation of inherited definitions.
+* *Guaranteed termination.* Computation is limited to arithmetic, pattern matching, and primitive recursive loops.
+This makes it relatively easy to reason about refactoring and performance.
+* *Object Capability Security.* Locations are relative to the originating configuration file, restricting relationships between files.
+The configuration namespace can control access to specific definitions.
+The namespace can be reified into an environment, to support staging.
+* *Block Structured Syntax.* Minimizes use of indentation even for deep hierarchical structure.

+There are other configuration languages with several of these features, but the reified environment is relatively specialized and essential for my primary use case: specification of global modules.

-In my vision, users will import configuration files representing community distributions, company overlays, project-specific mixins and merge these elements into a 'config' namespace.
-The user might apply a few final tweaks, e.g. overriding a global module to reference a local filesystem workspace.
-The final configuration namespace may be very large, but the configuration file as maintained by the user can be small.
+In my vision, users import files representing company or community distributions, perhaps apply project-specific overlays, then integrate a few tweaks representing user-specific resources and authorities.
+Although the full configuration may be very large, the user's configuration file woudl be small.

-## Compatibility

-It is feasible to evaluate a hierarchical configuration into one very large JSON object, but there is no attempt at full compatibility.
-Relevantly, the configuration language doesn't support all JSON types such as floating point numbers and

- (notably, floating point numbers aren't supported)

 ## Data